Spring often brings endless birdwatching and color to America’s sunshine state.

 Birds love bugs, but you probably don’t… and there’s a solution for that

 Truthfully, bird-watching doesn’t get much better than in South Florida.
-Especially during April!
-But the only downside is that the reason the birds are there is because of all the bugs!
+Especially in April!
+But the only downside is that the reason the birds are there is that of all the bugs!
 You’re liable to get bitten by a few pests while you’re out admiring the beauty of nature.

 Before you embark on your bird-watching journey, be sure to set up your backyard.
 With the help of Platinum Mosquito Protection, you can have the perfect bird watching getaway in your own backyard in no time.
 Set up a misting system to keep your backyard mosquito-free, and perfect for watching those brightly colored beauties take to the skies.